anantha1999/Search_Engine/README.md

 Run vectorspacegenerator.py to generate the tfidf matrix for the documents vectorspace.pickle is the generated vector space matrix for the documents

-Performance_comparision file compares the result of our search engine with elasticsearch.
+Performance_comparison file compares the result of our search engine with elasticsearch.

 ElasticSearchFinal file is used to generate the relevant results